WHERE ARE WE GOING?

 Recommended itinerary: Gent - St. Joris

 We have reached the furthest point of our houseboat tour in Flanders: it's time to turn back, but the excitement continues.
-We can buy some typical Belgian products such as black bread and cheese to eat on our boat as we slowly sail towards St. Joris.
-The afternoon passes unhurriedly as we cover today's 20 km in just under 3 hours.
-Houseboats are very slow, and the great thing is that you can drive them without a license, making this itinerary one of the best in Europe for those with no experience.
-We moor at St. Joris and enjoy dinner on the water, accompanied by the sizzling of a frying pan and the dark outline of the trees.
+We can buy some typical Belgian products such as black bread and cheese to enjoy on our boat as we slowly sail towards St. Joris.
+The afternoon passes unhurriedly, covering today's 20 km in just under 3 hours.
+The houseboat is a very slow means of transport, and the great thing is that you can drive it even without a license, making this itinerary one of the best in Europe for those with no experience.
+We moor at St. Joris and enjoy dinner on the water, amid the crackling of a frying pan and the dark outline of the trees.

 Sixth day